pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 Supply Chain With Testing).

-### <a id="updates-to-developer-namespace"></a> Updates to the Developer Namespace
+### <a id="updates-to-developer-namespace"></a> Updates to the developer Namespace

-For source and image scans to happen, scan templates and scan policies must exist in the same namespace as the Workload.
+For source and image scans, scan templates and scan policies must exist in the same namespace as the workload.
 These define:

 - `ScanTemplate`: how to run a scan, allowing one to change details about the execution of the scan (either for images or source code)